-Karin Fantus has been a music student for as long as she can remember, which eventually led her to an Apply Music degree (Voice) from Boston University.
+Karin Fantus has been a music student for as long as she can remember, which eventually led her to an Applied Music degree (Voice) from Boston University.

 After college, Karin set her sights on journalism, and became a successful TV news producer in NYC.

 She worked for ABC/NBC/CBS, then helped launch daytime TV talk and magazine programs in national syndication.

 Karin has studied many fitness disciplines, especially what's popular among musicians: Gyrotonic, Yoga, Rolfing, Massage, Meditation, etc. Of all of them, The Pilates Method and The M.E.L.T.
 Method had the most to offer her, so she took time out to become a Certified Instructor of both.
 Now she had the experience and know-how to strengthen, lengthen, decompress, coordinate and balance her not-so-young body... so much so, that 20 years later, her full-body strength, flexibility, freedom of movement, etc., continue to improve.